Jacques Lacan: Incomprehensibility

-In a 2012 interview with Veterans Unplugged, Noam Chomsky said: "quite frankly I thought he was a total charlatan.
+Several critics have dismissed Lacan's work wholesale.
+French philosopher François Roustang called it an "incoherent system of pseudo-scientific gibberish", and quoted linguist Noam Chomsky's opinion that Lacan was an "amusing and perfectly self-conscious charlatan".
+Noam Chomsky, in a 2012 interview on Veterans Unplugged, said: "[Q]uite frankly I thought [Lacan] was a total charlatan.
 He was just posturing for the television cameras in the way many Paris intellectuals do.
-Why this is influential, I haven’t the slightest idea.
-I don’t see anything there that should be influential."
+Why this is influential, I haven't the slightest idea.
+I don't see anything there that should be influential."